 x-cortex-definition validated against this schema.

 There are a few different ways of getting Resources into your catalog.
-Using our Resource Import flow, you can import resources from cloud providers such as AWS or GCP.
+Using our Resource Import flow, you can import resources from cloud providers such as AWS, Azure Resources, or Google Cloud.
 However, this won't work for custom resource types – you'll have to use one of the following two methods.

 Every resource is defined as YAML.
 This YAML is fully compatible with